 1. PROJECT TITLE

-Early estimation of pandemic influenza Antiviral and Vaccine Effectiveness (EAVE) - use of a unique community and laboratory national linked dataset (11\46\23).
+EArly pandemic evaluation and enhanced surVeillancE (EAVE) - use of a unique national community linked dataset.

+Authors Simpson CR*1, Robertson C2, McMenamin J3, Vasileiou E1, Gunson R4, Sheikh A1.

+*Chief Investigator

+Usher Institute, University of Edinburgh, Edinburgh

+Department of Maths and Statistics, Strathclyde University, Glasgow

+Health Protection Scotland, Glasgow

+West of Scotland Specialist Viroligical Centre, Glasgow Royal Infirmary

 2. PLANNED INVESTIGATION 2.1 Research objectives

 Building on prior work [1-3], we aim to enhance an approach used to determine effectiveness of the 2009 H1N1 influenza pandemic vaccine [2].
-By linking primary care clinical, prescribing and vaccination data from 40 sentinel general practices to laboratory serology and swab information using a unique patient identifier the Community Health Index (CHI) number [HTA refs: 09/84/90] we will be able to determine once a new pandemic is underway:
+By linking primary care clinical, prescribing and vaccination data from 250 (and potentially all) general practices to laboratory serology and swab information using a unique patient identifier the Community Health Index (CHI) number [HTA refs: 09/84/90] we will be able to determine once a new pandemic is underway:

-The uptake and effectiveness of any new pandemic vaccine once available;
+The uptake and effectiveness of any new pandemic (including COVID-19) vaccine once available;

 and using already collected serological information and swab data:

-The existence of any protective effect provided by previous exposure to and vaccination from A/H1N1 pandemic or seasonal influenza/identification of susceptible groups.
+The existence of any protective effect provided by previous exposure to and vaccination from A/H1N1 pandemic or seasonal influenza/identification of susceptible groups or other virus/vaccine exposures.

-The attack rate of pandemic influenza.
+The attack rate of pandemic influenza/COVID-19.

-The analysis of any protective effect conferred by antivirals
+The analysis of any protective effect conferred by antivirals and other therapies

+Other epidemiological questions required as and when required during a rapidly moving situation

 2.2 Existing research